Snapbrillia/quadraticvoting/src/README.md

                       └──────────────────────────────────┘

-To find a ballpark value, we can set: c = 5 => C = 15720
+To find a ballpark value, we can set: c = 5 => C = 15710
   r = 6 => R = 20
   s = 0 => u = 39

-  therefore: T = 46200
+  therefore: T = 161.96 * 270.21 = 43763.21
 ```

 The last transaction should either burn the vote assets, or simply leave them
 at the script address.
 However, to ensure that they are not carried along with
-the project UTxOs (and consequently inflate the upcoming transaction fees), it
+the project UTxOs (and consequently inflating the upcoming transaction fees),
-might be preferred to enforce their burning.
+it might be preferred to enforce their burning.

 #### Folding the Project UTxOs